-Your doctor may recommend treatment with lasers, creams or cryotherapy (freezing) for very early penile cancer, or carcinoma in situ (CIS).
+Your doctor may recommend treatment with lasers or creams for very early penile cancer, or penile intraepithelial neoplasia (PeIN).

 Your surgeon uses a powerful beam of light that acts like a knife.
 It cuts away the cancer cells but doesn't go too deep into the tissue.
 You have a local or general anaesthetic.
 If you have a general anaesthetic you are asleep for the whole operation.

 Chemotherapy cream only kills the cancer cells in the area of skin treated.
-Doctors use it for CIS, or small early stage cancer on the foreskin or end of the penis.
+Doctors use it for PeIN, or small early stage cancer on the foreskin or end of the penis.
 It is called topical chemotherapy.

 The chemotherapy drug in the cream is fluorouracil (5FU).
 Or it could be a cream called imiquimod.
 Imiquimod uses the immune system to fight cancer.